-2.9.8 DEFERRALS
+2.8.8 DEFERRALS

-Prior to the start of classes in the pre-clinical program, students admitted to a specific semester may request to defer their admission to a subsequent semester.
+Prior to matriculation into the pre-clinical program, new students admitted to a specific semester may request to defer their admission to a subsequent semester.
 This is limited to no more than the next two semesters.
 Those who do not begin enrollment on the deferred date are considered to have deactivated their applications and must re-apply for admission.
 Applications for deferrals must be made to the Office of Admissions.
 Students deferring to a future semester must meet all the requirements in effect for that semester.

-Once a student has registered on campus, that student may ask the Dean to approve deferral of enrollment to the following semester.
+Once a student has been registered and completed on campus check-in, that student may ask the Dean to approve deferral of enrollment to the following semester.
 The request must be submitted prior to the end of Week 1 of the semester.